 Office of Autism Research Coordination (OARC) Staff Biographies

-As Acting Director of Office of Autism Research Coordination (OARC), Dr. Daniels provides management for the Interagency Autism Coordinating Committee (IACC) and oversees strategic planning, policy, communications, operations and logistical planning activities to support the work of the committee.
-Dr. Daniels also serves as Executive Secretary of the IACC and its subcommittees.
-From 2008-2011 she served as Deputy Director of OARC, undertaking many initiatives to enhance the transparency and outreach of the IACC.
+As Director of the Office of Autism Research Coordination (OARC), Dr. Daniels provides management for the Interagency Autism Coordinating Committee (IACC), a federal advisory committee created by Congress to coordinate federal activities and provide advice to the Secretary of Health and Human Services on issues related to autism spectrum disorder (ASD).
+Dr. Daniels serves as the Executive Secretary of the IACC and its subcommittees, and oversees strategic planning, policy, communications, operations and logistical planning activities to support the work of the committee.
+Dr. Daniels also serves as the Senior Advisor to the NIMH Director for Autism Activities, acting as a liaison with external agencies and groups on issues related to ASD.
+From 2008-2011, Dr. Daniels served in the roles of Acting Director and Deputy Director of OARC, undertaking many initiatives to enhance the transparency and outreach of the IACC.
 Prior to that, Dr. Daniels was a Health Scientist Administrator at the National Institute of Allergy and Infectious Diseases (NIAID), where she worked on policy and communications for the infectious disease and biodefense research programs, and managed a portfolio of research training, diversity and conference grants.
-Dr. Daniels also previously worked at the National Institute of Neurological Disorders and Stroke (NINDS) with the Neurodegeneration Program, analyzing Parkinson's and Alzheimer's disease research grant portfolios, assisting grant applicants, monitoring progress on the Parkinson's disease research strategic plan, and working collaboratively with stakeholder groups to plan scientific and strategic planning meetings and events.
+Dr. Daniels also previously worked at the National Institute of Neurological Disorders and Stroke (NINDS) with the Neurodegeneration Program, assisting grantees, analyzing Parkinson's and Alzheimer's disease research grant portfolios, monitoring progress on the Parkinson's disease research strategic plan, and working with stakeholder groups.
 Prior to coming to NIH, Dr. Daniels was a Christine Mirzayan Science and Technology Policy Fellow and consultant at the National Academy of Sciences.
 She received her Ph.D. in molecular and cell biology from Brandeis University.
 Her research focused on the neurobiology and genetics of the sensory nervous system's response to environmental stimuli.

-Ms. Perez is the OARC Management Analyst, providing management and administrative support for the Interagency Autism Coordinating Committee.
+Ms. Perez is a Management Analyst, providing management and administrative support for the Interagency Autism Coordinating Committee.
 Before joining OARC, Ms. Perez served as Office Manager for the Brain Physiology and Metabolism Section of the National Institute on Aging (NIA), where she managed a lab of five full-time federal employees and 18 visiting fellows.
 During that time, she also served as the clinical coordinator responsible for recruiting patients for a brain imaging study of dopamine signaling in adults with attention deficit hyperactivity disorder (ADHD).
-Prior to her work in the Federal government, Ms. Perez held several positions with private organizations serving as an office administrator or providing administrative support.
-She is currently in the process of earning her bachelor's degree in English from the University of the District of Columbia.
-Ms. Perez hopes to pursue an MBA in organizational management in the future.
+Prior to her work in the Federal government, Ms. Perez held several positions with private organizations serving as an office administrator or in meeting management and planning.
+Ms. Perez has a Bachelor of Arts degree in English from the University of the District of Columbia.